 Did you know that a missing tooth creates a domino effect of dental health issues?
 Tooth loss often leads to other dental health problems and even more missing teeth without professional dental care.
-Missing teeth will begin deteriorating you oral health by contributing to teeth drifting.
+Not replacing missing teeth will begin deteriorating you oral health by contributing to teeth drifting.
 While this may not sound like a significant dental health problem, it can have a big impact on the rest of smile.

 Strength of implant supports bite

 One of the main causes of tooth loss is gum disease.
 Side affects from medications that seniors take can cause dental problems such as gum disease.
 Gum disease causes the loss of supporting bone around teeth.
 When supporting bone is lost, the remaining teeth become loose and can drift.
 Placing an implant will sturdy up that corner of the mouth.
 It will take the majority of the bite load and protect the natural teeth from being overloaded.
 Implant placement will lessen long term bone loss.

 How Tooth Loss Can Cause More Missing Teeth